 Additional tardies in multiples of three will be subject to additional detentions.
-Failure to serve a detention will result in an in-school-detention (ISD).
+Failure to serve a detention will result in further discipline.
 In the case of a student not bringing study materials to detention or becoming a discipline problem while there, the student will be removed immediately from detention and further disciplinary consequences will be assigned.

-After a student's third tardy detention, a Friday school will be assigned in place of a tardy detention.
-After a third Friday school has been assigned, additional tardies to class in multiples of three may result in an in-school-detention (ISD).
+After a student's third tardy detention, a Wednesday school will be assigned in place of a tardy detention.
+After a third Wednesday school has been assigned, additional tardies to class in multiples of three may result in further discipline.

-Students and parent/guardians will be notified at least twenty-four hours before detention is to be served.
+Students and parents/guardians will be notified at least twenty-four hours before detention is to be served.
 Students serving detentions will be required to arrange their own transportation home on the day the detention is served.
 Classroom tardies are not cumulative and will begin anew on the first day of each grading period.
 However, the penalties just described for tardiness to class are cumulative for the year.